mattordev-university/retroroad2_comp140/readme.md

 As a general guide to the print settings here's what I would recommend:
 - 20-30% infill for all parts
 - Supports enabled. **NOTE: The wheel was modeled to be hollow.
-I wasn't the author of it, \n and I found it on [Thingiverse](https://www.thingiverse.com/), please check the sources section for a direct link**
+I wasn't the author of it, and I found it on [Thingiverse](https://www.thingiverse.com/), please check the sources section for a direct link**
 - 0.2 Layer height.
 This is more down to personal preference but most of the parts are modeled with a friction fit level of tolerance and at higher layer height you may struggle even more than what I did.
 Anywhere between .1 and .4 is what I tested.